vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 [Andau (Cutch) stone inscriptions of the time of Castana and Rudradaman, Sircar, p.
 167].

-Rājñaḥ Castanasya Jāmotika-putrasya rāj ñaḥ Rudra dämnah Javadāma-putrasva [co] rarse drenocase 52 Phalguna-bahulasya (=krṣna-pakṣasya) dvitiya . väre (=divase) 2 madanena Simhila-putrena bhaginyāḥ Jyeșthavirāyāḥ Simhila-duhituḥ aupaśati sagotrāyāh yaṣțiḥ utthāpilä..
+Rājñaḥ Castanasya Jāmotika-putrasya rāj ñaḥ Rudra dāmnah Javadāma-putrasva [co] rarse drenocase 52 Phalguna-bahulasya (=krṣna-pakṣasya) dvitiya . vāre (=divase) 2 madanena Simhila-putrena bhaginyāḥ Jyeșthavirāyāḥ Simhila-duhituḥ aupaśati sagotrāyāh yaṣțiḥ utthāpilā..

 Translation : Of king Castana, son of Jamotika and of king Rudradaman son of Jayadaman, in the year 52, on the dark half of the month of Phalguna and on